What Income Do You Need to Get Car Finance in NZ?

 • Self-employment or business income

-• WINZ payments or government support
+• WINZ or government support

 • Student allowance

-• Rental or other regular income
+• Rental or other consistent income

 The key requirement is that your income is consistent and reliable.